What is Hemoglobin (Hb)?

 Practical steps for hemoglobin health

-You can support healthy hemoglobin levels by focusing on the raw minerals and vitamins that fuel the "assembly line" in your bone marrow.
+You can support healthy hemoglobin by focusing on the nutrients your bone marrow needs to produce red blood cells consistently.

 Prioritize bioavailable iron: Focus on heme iron (from animal sources) or well-paired non-heme iron (from lentils and seeds) to provide the core building blocks for Hb.